cedricmerz/sali-cheatsheet/installation.md

 **For Firefox users:**

-1. Download the respective package from [this link](https://drive.google.com/drive/folders/1MGik2RltRwymnOimNfj-zq5nrHOsXUgO?usp=sharing) and save it in your preferred place on your machine.
-Note that the folder must stay in your chosen location during the whole study.
+1. Download the respective file from [this link](https://drive.google.com/drive/folders/1MGik2RltRwymnOimNfj-zq5nrHOsXUgO?usp=sharing) and save it in your preferred place on your machine.
+(Note that you probably could delete it after installing, but to be sure leave it in your chosen location during the whole study.)
-2. Type/copy `about:debugging#/runtime/this-firefox` into your Firefox Address Bar and open it.
+2. Type `about:addons` into your Firefox Address Bar and open it.
-3. Press on the upper right button "Load Temporary Add-on..." and choose the zip package you saved on your machine.
+3. Press on the settings/gear button,
+4. Klick "Install Add-on From File" and choose the extension file you just downloaded.
-4. The extension is now added to your browser and already running. <br/>
+5. The extension is now added to your browser and already running. <br/>
     <img src="assets/firefox_installation.png" width="800">